metron-labs/secrets-manager-old/sdk/java/aws/README.md

    </details>

-** Configure AWS Connection **
+# Configure AWS Connection **

+** Initializes AwsKeyValueStorage  **

 Configuration variables can be provided as

+    key_id URI of the master key - if missing read from env AWS_KMS_KEY_ID The keyId must be exported like "export AWS_KMS_KEY_ID = <Key Id>" The master key needs encrypt, decrypt privileges ```

+     config_file_location provides keeper config file location - if missing read from env param AWS_CONFIG_FILE It can be export like "export AWS_CONFIG_FILE = <Config File location>"

+ Ensure that you have valid AWS credentials.
+You can configure AWS credentials in the following ways:

- By default the @aws-sdk library will utilize the default connection session setup with the AWS CLI with the aws configure command.
-If you would like to specify the connection details, the two configuration files located at `~/.aws/config` and ~/.aws/credentials can be manually edited.
+  1 : If you would like to specify the connection details, the two configuration files located at `~/.aws/config` and ~/.aws/credentials can be manually edited.

 See the AWS documentation for more information on setting up an AWS session: https://docs.aws.amazon.com/cli/latest/reference/configure/

-Alternatively, configuration variables can be provided explicitly as an access key using the AwsSessionConfig data class and providing `awsAccessKeyId`,  `awsSecretAccessKey` and  `region` variables.
+  2 : Alternatively, configuration variables can be provided explicitly as an access key using the AwsSessionConfig data class and providing `awsAccessKeyId`,  `awsSecretAccessKey` and `region` variables.

-You will need an AWS Access Key to use the AWS KMS integration.

-For more information on AWS Access Keys see the AWS documentation: https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/
+You will need to generate access key ID and secret access key.
+For more information on Permissions see the AWS documentation: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html

-Initializes AwsKeyValueStorage

 ```
    import com.keepersecurity.secretmanager.aws.kms.AwsKeyValueStorage;